Though rental moving truck prices can vary widely from state to state, they’re particularly high for residents leaving California.

 - Recent forest fires contributing to already poor air quality

-In fact, the cost of renting a truck to leave the state is often many times higher than it is to enter, which means using full-service interstate movers may be an economical option.
+In fact, the cost of renting a truck to leave the state is often many times higher than it is to enter, which means it may be worth considering other alternatives:

 According to United Van Lines’ National Movers Study, in 2019 the following states had some of the highest outbound move rates: